 Locked Room P.I.
 Mysteries

-S. S. Van Dine's Philo Vance, possibly the only detective more annoying than Hercule Poirot, may indeed need a kick in the pants, but there are indeed hardboiled locked-room mysteries.
-Here are a few:
+S. S. Van Dine's Philo Vance, possibly the only detective more annoying than Hercule Poirot, may indeed need a kick in the pants, but there are indeed locked-room capers and other impossible crimes that good ol' regular joe private eyes cracked.
+Here are a few, listed more or less in chronological order:

 Genteel NYC private snoop Philip Cabot specialized in locked room mysteries and other impossible crimes in these three novels, which leaned more towards Van Dine and John Dickson Carr than Chandler and Hammett.